GoogleCloudPlatform/gcpdiag/website/content/en/docs/running.md

 #### 2. Cloud Resource Manager API

-You need the **Cloud Resource Manager API** to be enabled on the GCP project you are trying to diagnose.
-You can either enable it from the [GCP console](https://console.cloud.google.com/marketplace/product/google/cloudresourcemanager.googleapis.com) or use the `gcloud` CLI.
+You need the **Cloud Resource Manager API** to be enabled on the GCP project you wish to diagnose.
+You can enable it either from the [GCP console](https://console.cloud.google.com/marketplace/product/google/cloudresourcemanager.googleapis.com) or by using the `gcloud` CLI.

 ```
 gcloud --project=MYPROJECT services enable \